vanmars/vanmars/README.md

 I taught middle and high school English for five years before deciding to learn to program so that I could design my own EdTech tools.
 Coding unearthed passions for puzzles and problem-solving and the creative process.

 ## What I'm Working On
-:herb:  I’m currently in a 5-week internship at [JobsMight](https://www.jobsmight.io/).
+:herb:  I’m currently in a 5-week internship at [JobsMight](https://www.jobsmight.io/), where I am helping to develop a portal for technical schools to monitor the job searches of their alumni.
+I am thrilled to be working with MongoDB, Express.js, Read.js, Node.js, and Material-UI, not to mention an awesome team and pair programming partner!

 :herb:  After the internship, I'll be working with [SlideFactory](https://theslidefactory.com/), a Portland-based design and development agency, as a freelance front-end developer!
+I am excited to continue working with React, while adding Wordpress and Drupal to my skillset.

 :herb:  I’m looking to collaborate on projects that challenge me and serve others.
 I am particularly interested in projects related to learning and education.